Welcome to Sudbury Independent Parkinson's Group

 HEALTH CENTRE PARKINSON'S NURSE

 As some of you may already know, our Parkinson's nurse, Tracey Ward, has now retired.
-As we understand it, her colleague, Emily Skyrme is however still working in this role and covers our area.
-Her phone number is 01284 713718 email: emily.skyrme @wsh.nhs.uk.
+As we understand it her colleague Ivy Smith has taken over this role and covers our area.
+She will be our guest speaker at April's meeting.

 About Us